HilthonTT/nanobyte-os/README.md

 ./debug.sh
 ```

-You should see the loading message, the first few root-directory
+You should see the bootloader load stage 2, stage 2 load the kernel, and
-entries, and the contents of `mydir/test.txt` printed to the screen,
+then the kernel print `Hello world from kernel!!!`, after which the
-after which the system halts.
+system halts.

 ## Inspecting an image on the host